tiffanyngo/Shapeshifter/README.md

 # Shapeshifter
-Application that helps user(s) become whomever or/and whatever user(s) desire.
+Application that helps user(s) become whomever and/or whatever they desire.